SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/services/get-udef-list-and-values.md

 ---
 title: Get all user-defined fields
 uid: get_udef_list_and_values_services
-description: How to display all user-defined fields using services
+description: How to display all user-defined fields using services.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 06.24.2016
+so.date: 11.05.2021
-keywords: api-services
-so.topic: howto
+keywords: udef, user-defined field, custom field, API, api-services, GetUserDefinedFieldList, UserDefinedFieldInfoAgent, UserDefinedFieldInfo so.topic: howto
 # so.envir:
 # so.client: